 Last spring you — and roughly 373,000 of your closest friends — plunked down $1,000 to get on the waiting list for Tesla’s latest “affordable” electric vehicle, the Model 3.
 If you’re among the first lucky customers to get your vehicle as they roll off the production line in August and September, you’re going to need an insurance policy to cover your fancy, new $35,000 machine.
+(For more on the total cost of a Tesla, head here.)
 Here’s what you need to know as you begin your search for Tesla Model 3 insurance.

 1. It’s not going to be cheap…

 We looked at several insurance company websites to see what coverage costs looked like in different states and among different age groups to get a sense of how the Tesla Model 3 will compare to other vehicles.
 Keep in mind these are just examples.
 There are many factors that go into calculating insurance premiums besides type of vehicle.
 These include your age, driving record, state and even county of residence, how far you drive, and your credit history, to name just a few.
 Plus, every insurance company uses its own rating software.
 (You can compare car insurance quotes for your current ride and profile here.)

 That said, here’s what we found regarding the Tesla Model 3.

 For a 50-year-old, married woman with a clean driving record and good credit living in Texas, the cost for coverage would run approximately $1,835 per year.
 That coverage includes bodily injury liability of $100,000/$300,000; property damage liability of $50,000; personal injury protection of $2,500; and uninsured motorist coverage of $30,000/$60,000.

 By comparison, all coverages being equal, a 2018 Toyota Camry XLE Hybrid, with a starting MSRP of $27,800, would cost roughly $1,410 per year.